williamhudson1218/dealer/README.md

 Clone the `dealer` repository

-*Ensure Elixir is installed on your machine
+\*Ensure Elixir is installed on your machine

-*Dealer is dependent on [meeseeks](https://github.com/mischov/meeseeks), which is a library used for parsing html documents.
-Meeseeks is dependent on the programming language `Rust` and as such will need to be downloaded to run `dealer`.
-Be sure to add `Rust` to your `PATH` during installation.
+\*Dealer is dependent on [meeseeks](https://github.com/mischov/meeseeks), which is a library used for parsing html documents.

 [Rust](https://www.rust-lang.org/tools/install)